About the Author

 (NOTE: If you’re looking for the blog Little Bytes of Life, you’re in the right place.
 I re-branded this blog in June 2017.)

 My name is Elizabeth, and I’m a genealogist, freelance writer, web developer, speaker, and second-generation California native.
-Thanks to a favorite aunt who got me started, I’ve been researching my own family history for nearly three decades.
+Thanks to a favorite aunt who got me started, I’ve been researching my own family history for over three decades.

-I started this blog almost 10 years ago.
+I started this blog more than 10 years ago.
 I enjoy sharing family stories, technology, and methodology tips, and generally

 stirring up trouble fostering community among genealogists.
 To that end, I host the monthly “Genealogy Blog Party,” and all family historians – even those without blogs – are welcome to participate. 😊